Como cliente Amazon Prime obtén 3 meses de Audible gratis

 Mixed-race is the fastest-growing minority group in Britain.
 By the end of the century roughly one in three of the population will be mixed-race, with this figure rising to 75 per cent by 2150.
 Mixed-race is, quite literally, the future.

 Paradoxically, however, this unprecedented interracial mixing is happening in a world that is becoming more and more racially polarized.
-Race continues to be discussed in a binary fashion: Black or white, we and they, us and them.
-Mixed-race is not treated as a unique identity, but rather as an offshoot of other more familiar identities - remnants of the 20th century 'one-drop' rule ('if you're not white, you're Black') alarmingly prevail.
+Race continues to be discussed in a binary fashion: black or white, we and they, us and them.
+Mixed-race is not treated as a unique identity, but rather as an offshoot of other more familiar identities - remnants of the twentieth century 'one-drop' rule ('if you're not white, you're black') alarmingly prevail.
 Therefore, where does a mixed-race person fit?
 Stuck in the middle of these conflicts are individuals trying to survive and thrive.
 It is high time we developed a new understanding of mixed-race identity better suited to our century.

 Remi Adekoya (the son of a Nigerian father and a Polish mother, now living in Britain) has come to the conclusion that while academic theories can tell us a lot about how identities are socially constructed, they are woeful at explaining how identities are felt.
 He has spoken to mixed-race Britons of all ages and racial configurations to present a thoughtful and nuanced picture of what it truly means to be mixed-race in Britain today.